 Payroll management is a crucial aspect of business functions.
 It is also so elaborate that it involves a lot more than calculating the salaries of staff.
-As a result of this, it is usually a daunting task, especially for small companies with a lot of other duties to handle.
+As a result of this, it is usually a daunting task, especially for small companies with many other duties to handle.

-While some organisations prefer to manage their payroll manually (i.e. In-house) via conventional bookkeeping and Excel Spreadsheets, many other business owners have discovered that giving this particular task to a professional body will save time and money.
+While some organizations prefer to manage their payroll manually (i.e., In-house) via conventional bookkeeping and Excel Spreadsheets, many other business owners have discovered that giving this particular task to a professional body will save time and money.

 For small companies, particularly, having a payroll specialist is great for the business.
-But, often they lack necessary resources, time and funds to have a payroll specialist on board to manage it manually.
+But, often, they lack the necessary resources, time, and funds to have a payroll specialist on board to manage it manually.
 However, now small businesses can choose a firm to handle their payroll.

-Therefore, no matter your organisation size, it is best practice to know when and how to outsource payroll.
+Therefore, no matter your organization size, it is best practice to know when and how to outsource payroll.

 Time-saving: Time is a resource that is invaluable for all business owners and their businesses.
 Twenty-four hours is usually not enough to get everything fixed in the running of a business.
 If there is ever a chance to outsource a task that can save time for other crucial and time-bound tasks, then why not go for it?

 For these reasons, outsourcing payroll activities seems to be the best option.
-It saves time, reduces workload, ensures no irregularities, and also eradicates the errors that may occur as a consequence of having multiple functions to handle.
+It saves time, reduces workload, ensures no irregularities, and eradicates the errors that may occur due to having multiple functions to handle.

 Money-saving: Most people are not aware of how manually processing your payroll is more expensive than outsourcing it to a payroll service.
-If you do the math, you will see that the cost of calculating payroll at every instance, the distribution of payslip, maintaining the payroll software, and the cost of upgrade far exceeds the cost of outsourcing to a payroll provider and when you consider the fact that whoever is handling your payroll will not ask for benefits normally accrued to regular staff.
-It makes total sense that no other spending will be made as long as an external payroll provider handles it.
-In perspective, the cost of running the business is reduced.
+If you do the math, you will see that the cost of calculating payroll at every instance, the distribution of payslip, maintaining the payroll software, and the cost of upgrade far exceeds the cost of outsourcing to a payroll provider.
+Also, when you consider that whoever is handling your payroll will not ask for a regular staff’s benefits, it makes total sense that the organization will make no other spending as long as an external payroll provider handles it.
+In perspective, outsourcing payroll management reduces the cost of running the business.

 Perfect for preparing payroll taxes and returns to government agencies: There have been instances where a wrong filing of tax remittance costs the business to receive fines from the authorities.
 There is nothing like handling tax documents by a professional.
 Mistakes are bound to happen if done by someone who is not skilled or has too many other tasks to handle.

 Avoidance of payroll mistakes: According to the Internal Revenue Service in the United States, it quoted in 2016 that about 1.8 million tax returns were audited for businesses.
-They discovered that about 978,564 of those businesses were handed civil penalties.
-These civil penalties were given based on errors made in filing tax returns.
-Even if we assume the errors were discovered before the tax returns were filed, the countless hours of working and reprocessing employee paychecks can be exhausting.
+They discovered that the IRS handed about 978,564 of those businesses civil penalties.
+The IRS gave these civil penalties based on errors made in filing tax returns.
+Even if we assume that the company discovered the mistakes before the organization filed the tax returns, the countless hours of working and reprocessing employee paychecks can be exhausting.

 Having a professional handle this task is of great importance.
-Civil penalties usually result in fines that could have been avoided if the duty of payroll processing were outsourced to competent personnel.
+Civil penalties usually result in fines that the company could have avoided if the company outsourced the duty of payroll processing to competent personnel.

 Not all payroll companies are great: Everyone is prone to making mistakes.
-Companies that handle payrolls are not excluded from making mistakes.
-Simple human error can occur when a particular payroll company does not fully understand the operational nitty-gritty of staff payment in an organisation.
+Companies that handle payrolls also make mistakes.
+Simple human error can occur when a particular payroll company does not fully understand the operational nitty-gritty of staff payment in an organization.
 Undoing errors can be costly and thereby negate any advantage of outsourcing the payroll duties might have had.

-Business owners are still responsible for all consequences: If a business owner decides to manage his payroll duties, any defaulting or wrong filing of tax will have the consequences fall back on the owner and his business.
-Correspondingly, suppose the payroll activities are outsourced, the consequences will still affect the owner and his business if anything goes wrong.
+Business owners are still responsible for all consequences: If a business owner decides to manage his payroll duties, any defaulting or wrong filing of tax will affect the owner and his business.
+Correspondingly, suppose the payroll activities are outsourced, the consequences will still affect the owner and his firm if anything goes wrong.
 However, the government is obligated to prosecute the payroll company if any issue arises, but it still does not mean that the business will not be affected.